Lizzo is firing back at a troll who says she’s only popular because “there is an obesity epidemic in America.”

-"Rather than encouraging people to do better, we are simply lying to them and telling them that they are just fine the way they are," the troll said while referring to Lizzo, "Unfortunately, Many of these people are dying from diabetes and heart disease"
+“Rather than encouraging people to do better, we are simply lying to them and telling them that they are just fine the way they are,” the user continued.
+“Unfortunately, many of these people are dying from diabetes and heart disease.”

-"I’m popular because I write good songs and I’m talented and perform high energy hour and a half shows filled with love," Lizzo said after getting angry at the comments.
-"The only person who needs to do better is you."
+“I’m popular because I write good songs and I’m talented and perform high energy hour and a half shows filled with love,” Lizzo tweeted.